Skip to main content

 Learn more about generating CSS snippets from Component Variants

-If you have your Component Variants setup in Zeplin, you can make use of the generated stylesheet snippets (CSS, Sass, Stylus et al.) from Component Variants in Web styleguides.
+If you have your Component Variants setup in Zeplin, you can make use of the generated stylesheet snippets (CSS, Sass, Stylus, et al.) from Component Variants in Web projects or styleguides.

-A friendly reminder: At Zeplin, we try to generate code snippets that make sense—we’re not here to hand you the complete front-end code, we just want to help out with the repetitive stuff.
+💁♀️ At Zeplin, we try to generate code snippets that make sense — we’re not here to hand you the complete front-end code, we just want to help out with the repetitive stuff.
 These code snippets in Zeplin are open source extensions built by the community.

 Where to find snippets for components